-- (1) Nominated EE Value is measured using whole-premise interval meters. - (2) Option C is appropriate for measures that cannot be measured directly, such as insulation or other building envelope measures. - (3) Option C should not be used if the Nominated EE Value is expected to be small relative to the total facility load, due to the small "signal-to-noise ratio".
+- 1. Nominated EE Value and Capacity Performance value is measured using whole-premise interval meters. - 2.
+Option C is appropriate for measures that cannot be measured directly, such as insulation or other building envelope measures. - 3.
+Option C should not be used if the Nominated EE Value or Capacity Performance value is expected to be small relative to the total facility load, due to the small "signal-to-noise ratio".